Seeon Abbey: History

 Until the secularisation of Bavaria in 1803 Seeon was a place of learning and culture: Joseph Haydn was a guest here, and Mozart was active here between 1767 and 1769.

 After 1803 the abbey was dissolved and the buildings were turned into a castle, and used later at various times as a medicinal spa, convalescent home and barracks.
 The infirmary and the library were demolished, and a causeway constructed connecting the island to the mainland.

 In 1989 the premises were eventually acquired by the government of the administrative region of Oberbayern and after a lengthy restoration reopened in 1993 as a cultural and educational centre, which is now used for concerts, exhibitions, seminars, conferences and workshops.

 Since 2017, the Christian Social Union's group in the German Parliament has been holding its annual retreat at Seeon Abbey.
-Notable guests at the retreat have since included Prime Minister Erna Solberg of Norway (2017); European Commissioner Julian King (2017); Mayor of Kyiv Vitali Klitschko (2018); Prime Minister Leo Varadkar of Ireland (2019); and President Klaus Iohannis of Romania (2020).
+Notable guests at the retreat have since included Prime Minister Erna Solberg of Norway (2017); European Commissioner Julian King (2017); Mayor of Kyiv Vitali Klitschko (2018); Prime Minister Leo Varadkar of Ireland (2019); President Klaus Iohannis of Romania (2020); Prime Minister Natalia Gavrilița of Moldova (2023); President of the European Parliament Roberta Metsola (2023); President of the European Commission Ursula von der Leyen (2024); Deputy Prime Minister Mariya Gabriel of Bulgaria (2024); Prime Minister Kyriakos Mitsotakis of Greece (2025); and Prime Minister Luc Frieden of Luxembourg (2025).